-One of the main focus of Agroeco is to improve on the livelihood of cocoa farmers in Ghana.
-For the past 15, we have worked together with other benevolent organization to introduce various forms of intervention to improve cocoa farming, make it sustainable and more profitable and attractive.
+One of the main focus of Agro Eco is to improve on the livelihood of cocoa farmers in Ghana.
+For the past 15 years, we have worked together with other benevolent organizations to introduce various forms of interventions to improve cocoa farming, make it sustainable, more profitable and attractive.

 Organic Cocoa Projects

 In the years 2006-2008, the Cocoa Organic Farmers Association (COFA) in Akwadum-Brong Densuso received support from the Dutch Rabobank Foundation to go organize themselves and go organic.
 The area was identified by the Cocoa Research Institute of Ghana as being relatively disease free, and thus suitable to test organic practices.
 Agro Eco provided technical support in the form of capacity building to about 350 cocoa producing households in five communities, producing between 50-100 tons of cocoa.

 The support was also to develop export of high quality certified organic cocoa beans in three years’ time.
 At the end of the project period, COFA was, and still is, a self-sustaining association, managing its own affairs, including maintenance of certification which is a Ghana

 In 2011 COFA beans were used to produce 200,000 organic milk chocolate bars for HEMA’s “Return to Sender” project, supported by the Dutch Postcode Lottery and DOEN Foundation.

 In Ntobroso and Tano, over 1500 farmers were organized and trained in organic standards.
 The two cooperatives produce over 3000 tons of organic certified beans.
 The groups have held their organic certificate for the past five years.

 Cocoa seedlings in village nurseries run as a business